 We had our first foray into practical workshops during 2018 and now that we know it’s possible in the space with the right artist we are looking forward to planning further workshops in 2019/20.
 The first 2 were hosted by experienced artist tutor Jacqui Mair in conjunction with her solo show of new collages'Drawing with Scissors’.
 Jacqui took 2 mixed ability groups of 10 through the art of collage in intensive making sessions that resulted in some wonderful work and an enlightening discussion after about how individuals chose to approach Jacqui’s brief under her guidance.
 Having work created in the space surrounded by Jacqui’s own work was an incredibly positive experience made more so by what came after when young polish artist Agata Wojcieszkiewicz held her Still Life Study Workshops over a period of 6 days with again mixed ability people.
 Participants dipped in and out to spend 2 hours or 6 days sharing the experience of working from an intricate and stunning still life set-up which was themed to coincide with the anniversary of the Womens’ suffrage movement.
 This was an opportunity to network and socialise and for inexperienced people to work alongside experienced artists to share ideas, materials, techniques (and food) all guided by Agata in sessions that were contemplative, meditative and sometimes great fun with a great deal of work produced and an informal exhibition at the end with a group discussion about the work and what the workshops meant to the participants.
 Feedback from both artist led workshops was overwhelmingly in favour of more practical making in the gallery and many saying that it gave them a valuable insight into the individual artist’s processes.

 We will continue to ask artists to contribute to shows in ways that will enlighten gallery visitors about their working processes and better understand what makes artists ‘tick’ as well as and to educate about for example print making techniques.
 Our printmaking group shows have featured fine art printmaker Kit Boyd illustrating his talk at the gallery with copper etching plates taking us through his proofing process when he showed as a member of the Greenwich Printmakers in 2015.
 Printmakers Sally Mackay, Christina France and Bethany Marett did the same in their subsequent show in 2017 when we invited visitors to the gallery to watch the demonstrations and ask questions which touched on both techniques and inspirations.
 The gallery has also hosted a reading of Under Milk Wood read by Artistic Director of the Groundlings Theatre when we showed the works of the same name by Sir Peter Blake in 2015.
 Gallery Director Rebecca Crow has regularly been asked to talk to groups of students from Portsmouth University about the exhibitions on show and welcomes approaches from schools and outside organisations to do the same.
 Highly well attended artist talks and Q&As have regularly been part of the gallery program and we endeavour to do these for FREE with an open door policy which has often resulted in huge crowds squeezing into the gallery.
-Watch this space for more in 2019/20 and let Rebecca know if you have an idea for a talk or collaboration that you think would work at Jack House Gallery email@example.com or 07503152848.
+Watch this space for more in 2019/20 and let Rebecca know if you are a school or student group who would like to come along to the gallery or if you have an idea for a collaboration or event that you think would work at Jack House Gallery firstname.lastname@example.org or 07503152848.